wrmacdonald/docker-kubernetes-series/README.md

 # Introduction
 This tutorial will give you an introduction to Docker and Kubernetes by deploying MLFlow.

-In Section 1, we build a simple Docker container, then add some complexity by deploying our container with Docker Compose.
+In Section 1, we build a simple Docker container.

+In Section 2, we will learn how to use Docker Compose to network multiple Docker containers together.

-In Section 2, we will learn how to make our deployment more scalable using Kubernetes.
+In Section 3, we will make our application scalable by deploying it to Kubernetes.

 This introduction only assumes familiarity with Python, although it would also help to have a basic understanding of MLFlow to gain a deeper insight into why we might need containerization.

 # Installing Docker Desktop
-TODO: Guide users through getting your code up and running on their own system.
-In this section you can talk about:
-1. Installation process
-2. Software dependencies
-3. Latest releases
-4. API references

 1. Navigate to the [Docker website](https://www.docker.com/get-started/) and download the Docker Desktop installer for your operating system.